Self Reliance (political party)

 It was founded on 29 December 2012, and identifies with the ideology of "Christian morality and common sense."
 The name of the party is similar to the name of the NGO, founded by former leader, Andriy Sadovyi in 2004.
 The party won 33 seats in the 2014 Ukrainian parliamentary election.
-In the 2019 Ukrainian parliamentary election the party won a single seat, the 122nd electoral district in Lviv Oblast.
+In the 2019 Ukrainian parliamentary election, the party won a single seat, the 122nd electoral district in Lviv Oblast.

 Etymology

-The name and ideology of the party is referring to the history of Ukrainian cooperative movement, which started in Western Ukraine in the beginning of 20th century.
+The name and ideology of the party is referring to the history of Ukrainian cooperative movement, which rose to prominence in Western Ukraine in the beginning of the 20th century.
 The financial societies that appeared prior to World War I in Galicia were formed as a part of Ukrainian national movement.
 The idea to start Ukrainian national financial cooperation societies belonged to Dr. Yevhen Olesnytskyi, lawyer, the head of Stryi's Prosvita movement and member of the Austro-Hungarian Parliament.
 He started to organise seminars for like-minded people, who supported the idea of solving economic problems before resolving political issues.
 The fight against poverty and backwardness was the main goal of the organisation, which quickly acquired popularity.
 The local Prosvita activists supported the call for action, and already in 1904 Ostap Nyzhankivskyi, composer and priest from the village Zavadiv near Stryi, founded first cooperative of milk producers.

-The idea proved to be popular among Ukrainian peasants, and in 1914 the Union of Milk Cooperatives united more than 100 unions under the leadership of Ostap Nyzhankivskyi.
+The idea proved to be popular among Ukrainian peasants; in 1914, the Union of Milk Cooperatives united more than 100 unions under the leadership of Ostap Nyzhankivskyi.
 Soon the Union started to issue its own newspaper, which received the name 'Samopomich'.
 The WWI and the following Polish-Ukrainian war interrupted the movement, as its activists devoted themselves to the work for the West Ukrainian People's Republic.
 The leader of the movement, Ostap Nyzhankivskyi, became the district commissar of Stryi and died in the battle for the city on 13 May 1919.

 The cooperative activism reemerged after the WWI.
 The officers of the Ukrainian Galician Army who had emigrated to Czechoslovakia and Denmark, returned to Ukraine and brought there the experience of European cooperative movement.
-Until late 1930s, the new cooperative 'Ukrainian Milk Society 'Maslosoyiuz' united up to 500,000 farms, and became an important player in the European agriculture market.
+Until the late 1930s, the new cooperative 'Ukrainian Milk Society 'Maslosoyiuz' united up to 500,000 farms, and became an important player in the European agriculture market.

 The practice of cooperation spread to other spheres of life: Galician Ukrainians founded their own bank (bank 'Dnister'), trade network (shops of 'Maslosoyiuz' and 'People's Trade'), supervision bodies (Revision Union of Ukrainian Cooperatives), insurance companies, educational system, etc. Such organisations, as Sokil, Plast, Sport Society 'Ukraine' popularised healthy lifestyle, the Taras Shevchenko Academic Society united scientists and intellectuals.
 The World War II and Soviet repressions brought an end to the civic activity on the territory of Ukraine.